WokeVegan/Emuparadise-Workaround/README.rst

     .. code-block:: text

-        python emuw.py -d /some/path [optional platform]
+        python emuw.py -d /some/path optional_platform

-    Whenever you download a ROM, it will be saved to this path.
+    Whenever you download a ROM it will be saved to this path.
+If you provide a specific platform after the path, all games for that platform will be saved in that directory.

 - Searching for games.